wybiral/shh/README.md

 # shh

-ssh is a library for creating Tor [hidden services](https://www.torproject.org/docs/hidden-services.html.en) from within a Python program.
+ssh is a library built around [Stem](https://stem.torproject.org/) for creating Tor [hidden services](https://www.torproject.org/docs/hidden-services.html.en) from within a Python program.
 It also includes a small command line tool for serving any directory as a hidden service and providing you with the .onion link to access it.

 In order to start a hidden server you'll need to have [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en#downloads) open.